HEWES: Heisenberg-Euler Weak-Field Expansion Simulator: Acknowledgments

-The authors acknowledge the preliminary work by Arnau Pons Domenech.
-Together with Hartmut Ruhl, he developed the first code version and the underlying algorithm.\\ Funding was provided by the Munich Cluster of Excellence (MAP), by the international Max-Planck Research School for Advanced Photonic Sciences (IMPRS-APS), by the Transregio TR-18 project B12, and the German Research Foundation (DFG) under Grant No. 416699545 within the Research Unit FOR 2783/1.
-Large parts of the computations during the production and verification process have been performed on the KSC cluster computing system of the Arnold Sommerfeld Center (ASC) for theoretical physics at LMU Munich, hosted at the Leibniz-Rechenzentrum (LRZ) in Garching and funded by the German Research Foundation (DFG) under project number 409562408.
+Large parts of the computations during the production and verification process have been performed on the KSC cluster computing system of the Arnold Sommerfeld Center (ASC) for Theoretical Physics at LMU Munich, hosted at the Leibniz-Rechenzentrum (LRZ) in Garching and funded by the German Research Foundation under Grant No. \href{https://gepris.dfg.de/gepris/projekt/409562408}{409562408}.